nasa/trick/docs/documentation/install_guide/Install-Guide.md

 ```

 ### Java
 Trick needs the javac compiler included in the Java Development Kit (JDK).
-Trick will work with either the Oracle JDK or OpenJDK, but we prefer the Oracle JDK located [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Trick will work with either the Oracle JDK or OpenJDK.

-**Installing both the Oracle JDK and OpenJDK may lead to problems and confusion.** Both use the alternatives program to tell the system which *java* to use, but the OpenJDK packages are inconsistent in their alternatives priority settings and result in unintuitive installation results.
+**Installing both the Oracle JDK and OpenJDK may lead to problems and confusion.**

 # Operating Systems
 Trick runs on GNU/Linux and MacOSX, though any System V/POSIX compatible UNIX workstation should accept the Trick software with very little source code porting.
 Below are instructions for installing the prerequisites on popular operating systems here at NASA.